aradi/fypp/docs/fypp.rst

 ============

 The Fortran standard only allows source lines up to 132 characters.
-In order to emit standard conforming code, Fypp folds all lines in the output, which it had manipulated before (all lines containing eval directives).
-Lines, which were just copied to the output, are left unaltered.
+In order to emit standard conforming code, Fypp folds all lines in the output which it had manipulated before (all lines containing eval directives).
+Lines which were just copied to the output are left unaltered.
 The maximal line length can be chosen by the ``-l`` command line option.
 The indentation of the continuation lines can be tuned with the ``--indentation`` option, and the folding strategy can be selected by the ``-f`` option with following possibilities:

-* ``none``: Switches line folding off.

 * ``brute``: Continuation lines are indented relative to the beginning of the line, and each line is folded at the maximal line position.